Celebrate World Sleep Day By Teaching Kids About Health Sleep

 Ever try reasoning with an overtired toddler?
 It’s like negotiating with a tiny, very dramatic lawyer who hasn’t had their coffee.
 Sleep is essential for kids, but getting enough of it isn’t always easy – especially in today’s world of screens, packed schedules and endless bedtime stall tactics.
 Luckily, there's a great opportunity for you to hit pause and focus on the importance of healthy sleep with your kiddos, and it happens every March: World Sleep Day.

 World Sleep Day is a global holiday that raises awareness about the importance of sleep and how it affects overall health.
-The 2025 theme, "Make Sleep Health a Priority", highlights just how crucial sleep is for growing minds and bodies.
+The 2026 theme, "Sleep Well, Live Better", highlights just how crucial sleep is for growing minds and bodies.
 For parents, it’s a great opportunity to teach kids why sleep matters and how to build healthy habits that will serve them for life.

 In this blog, we’ll dive into what World Sleep Day is all about, why sleep is so important for children and five simple ways to help them get the rest they need – starting tonight!